cecileanne/Bamazon/README.md

 Bamazon(Customer) is a Command Line Interface App that allows users to "purchase" some fake items as you would from a certain company that may or may not rhyme with Bamazon.

-### Concert information you will receive

-1. Artist Name (which you will provide)
-2. Venue, City of show
-3. Date of the event

 ## Getting Started

 1. Download Mysql Workbench to the applications folder of your computer